Dental Implants vs. Dentures: Which Is the Better Option for You?

 Why Choose Dentures?

-However, dentures have some limitations:
+However, traditional denture options do have some limitations:

 • They may shift or slip while eating or speaking.